brendaleearmstrong/S3-FSJS-QAP3-MGE/Qap-Feedback.md

 I utilized a variety of online resources to complete this assessment, including:

 - **Instructor's Lectures**: Revisited several lectures to clarify concepts.
 - **YouTube**: Watched tutorials on specific topics related to RESTful API design.
-- **Stack Overflow**: Searched for solutions to common issues and errors encountered during development.
+I also reviewed Postman.
-- **OpenAI**: Used AI to run code against Rubric requirements and for debudding
+- **OpenAI & Claude AI**: Used AI to run code against Rubric requirements and for debudding my API endpoint issues.
 - **Official Express.js Documentation**: Used for understanding middleware and routing.

 ## 3. Assistance from Friends